Summary: In this python tutorial, we will learn to write a single line if statement in Python with examples.

 Output: Yes

-Now if we try adding else statement in the same line then it will give invalid syntax
+If we try adding else statement in the same line, it will throw invalid syntax

 animal = "dog"